rafaeltmbr/clock/src/components/time-setting/README.md

 The time-list element handles three types of events.
 They are time-change, time-done and time-cancel.
 Every event gives back an object containing the following properties:<br>
 <pre>
-time:      current time in the { hour, minute, meridiem } format
+time:      current time in the { hour, minute, meridium } format
 target:    TimeSetting object
 eventName: event name (time-cancel, time-change or time-done)
 </pre>